 As some of you might have seen last week on Facebook, I was busy building a wire trellis for the latest addition to my garden.
 A wine grape!
-While I realize that it is fairly late in the year to be planting a grape vine, (usually this should be done in the spring to give the plant time to develop a strong root system) and probably won’t get much in the way of grapes this year, I was super excited when I was gifted this wine grape from my Uncle Bruce!
+While I realize that it is fairly late in the year to be planting a grapevine, (usually this should be done in the spring to give the plant time to develop a strong root system) and probably won’t get much in the way of grapes this year, I was super excited when I was gifted this wine grape from my Uncle Bruce!
 I am not entirely sure exactly what kind of grape it is, but for the purposes of building a trellis it really doesn’t matter.

 Do Grapes Require A Trellis?

 The end result looks like a small bush growing 3 or 4 feet above the ground.
-Since grape vines only bear fruit on first-year shoots, coppicing ensured that every year new shoots would grow from the main stem and produce an ample harvest.
-Because the root system is already fully developed, these new shoots grow remarkably quickly.
+Since grapevines only bear fruit on first-year shoots, coppicing ensured that every year new shoots would grow from the main stem and produce an ample harvest.
+Because the root system was already fully developed, these new shoots would grow remarkably quickly.

-The advantage to having a grape vine grow up a trellis is that, while you still need to prune the vine back to the major stems, you can expose the plant to more sunlight and airflow, resulting in a healthier and more balanced plant.
+The advantage to having a grape vine growing up a trellis is that, while you still need to prune the vine back to the major stems, you can expose the plant to more sunlight and airflow, resulting in a healthier and more balanced plant.

 Building Your Own Wire Trellis

-I am a firm believer in growing your own produce, since outside of requiring a little work, it’s well, free!
+I am a firm believer in growing your own produce, since outside of requiring a little initial work, it’s well, free!
 You could build a trellis using a piece of lattice, you can construct an arbour style gate, you can even use a fence line to help train your grape.
 Seeing as I don’t have a current fence on the property line, I decided to go with a more traditional wire trellis.

 For this DIY wire trellis project I used:

-- -a 2x4x10 for the top “plate”
+- A single 2x4x10 – for the top “plate”

-- and 4 eye screws.
+- and 4 eye screws

 I also bought a few bags of crushed gravel which went into the post holes.
 This helps water drain away from the wooden posts which helps reduce rotting.
 The gravel has the added benefit of creating a more compact base for the posts to stand in.